Trajectory-Resolved Weiss Fields for Quantum Spin Dynamics: Introduction

 Recently, a stochastic approach to quantum spin systems has been developed, based on a Hubbard--Stratonovich decoupling of the exchange interactions \cite{Hogan2004,Galitski2011,Ringel2013,DeNicola2019,DeNicola2019long,Begg2019,DeNicola2019euclid,Begg2020,DeNicola2021}.
 This approach provides an exact reformulation of the quantum dynamics in terms of classical stochastic processes.
 Quantum expectation values are computed by averaging over independent stochastic trajectories, and the method can be applied in arbitrary dimensions.
 In recent work we showed that one could extend the accessible simulation times in this approach through the use of an effective Weiss-field \cite{Begg2020}.
 Similar conclusions have also been inferred using saddle point techniques \cite{DeNicola2019euclid,DeNicola2021}.
 These approaches allow one to expand around the stochastically averaged time-evolution in order to reduce the need for large stochastic fluctuations.
 We further discussed \cite{Begg2020} the connection to the gauge-P phase space formulation \cite{Deuar2002}, and the possibility to make efficient choices of gauge.
-This complements a large body of classical phase space techniques which have emerged in recent years \cite{Drummond1980,Deuar2002,Polkovnikov2003b,Polkovnikov2003a,Barry2008,Ng2011,Ng2013,Mandt2015,Wuster2017,Deuar2021,Steel1998,Polkovnikov2010,Schachenmayer2015,Schachenmayer2015b,Wurtz2018,Khasseh2020,Huber2020,Verstraelen2018,Verstraelen2020}.
+This complements a large body of phase space techniques which have emerged in recent years \cite{Drummond1980,Deuar2002,Polkovnikov2003b,Polkovnikov2003a,Barry2008,Ng2011,Ng2013,Mandt2015,Wuster2017,Deuar2021,Steel1998,Polkovnikov2010,Schachenmayer2015,Schachenmayer2015b,Wurtz2018,Khasseh2020,Huber2020,Verstraelen2018,Verstraelen2020,Hush2009,Ng2022,Kiesewetter2022}.

 In this work, we show that the stochastic approach can be significantly enhanced by allowing the Weiss field to be determined on a trajectory by trajectory basis.
 This allows one to generalize the expansion around a single mean-field trajectory and incorporate sample to sample fluctuations.
 This trajectory-resolved approach is particularly advantageous in situations where the stochastically averaged Weiss field vanishes.
 We show that the approach can lead to longer simulation times for a range of quantum quenches in both two and three dimensions.
 In particular, we demonstrate an exponential improvement in the sampling efficiency.
+This establishes the technique as a viable tool for the simulation of non-equilibrium quantum spin systems beyond one-dimension.

 The layout of this paper is as follows.
 In Section \ref{sec:stochasticformalism} we provide an overview of the stochastic approach.
 In Sections \ref{sec:averageweiss} and \ref{sec:trajectoryweiss} we discuss the use of trajectory-averaged and trajectory-resolved Weiss fields respectively.
 In Section \ref{sec:simulations} we use these Weiss fields to simulate quantum quenches in the two and three-dimensional quantum Ising model.
 In Sections \ref{sec:stochasticnorm} and \ref{sec:growthfluct} we discuss the growth of stochastic fluctuations under time-evolution.
 We conclude in Section \ref{sec:conclusion} and provide an appendix on the associated links \cite{Begg2020} to the gauge-P phase space formalism \cite{Deuar2001,Deuar2002,Drummond2003,Drummond2004,Barry2008,Ng2013,Wuster2017}.
 We also provide details of our numerical simulations.